garybracket/no-illusion-smm/README.md

-# No iLLusion SMM (Rails)
+# No iLLusion SMM - Freemium SaaS Platform

+**🎯 CRITICAL: Every feature MUST be componentized for subscription tiers**

-A Ruby on Rails freemium SaaS platform for social media management that helps users create and publish content across multiple platforms with optional AI assistance.
-Built with privacy, transparency, and user empowerment at its core.
+A Ruby on Rails freemium SaaS platform for social media management with MANDATORY tier-gated features.
+Built with privacy, transparency, monetization, and user empowerment at its core.

 ## Project Status
 ✅ **LIVE IN PRODUCTION** - Complete Rails architecture with LinkedIn integration